 Glazing today is vastly superior compared to the windows that were installed 20 or 30 years ago.
 Thanks to new technologies, energy efficient window and glazing systems have been developed which act to help cut energy consumption, in addition to minimising condensation and improving comfort levels.
 High performing double glazing and triple glazing windows feature two or three sheets of glass with a gap – usually around 16mm – between the panes which is often filled with insulating gas such as xenon or argon to reduce heat transfer and keep heat in.

-Windows, much like electrical appliances, have energy ratings and more and more companies are choosing to provide this information with their products.
+Much like electrical appliances, uPVC windows have energy ratings and more and more companies are choosing to provide this information with their products.
 In terms of the most energy efficient glass for double glazing on the market, look out for low emissivity (Low-E) glass.

 Builder Guide has numerous firms registered, from large UK-covering companies to local professionals covering the whole of country.
-All you need to do is tell us what you want – be it the installation of double glazing, repairs to timber-frame conservatories or the supply of a garage door – and we’ll pass your details to up to three firms, both national and regional, who will offer to quote you on the work so you can pick the best deal.
+All you need to do is tell us what you want – be it modern sash uPVC to replace sash timber windows, repairs to timber-frame conservatories or the supply of a garage door – and we’ll pass your details to up to three firms, both national and regional, who will offer to quote you on the work so you can pick the best deal.

 With many glazing, conservatory and door focused firms offering work; it’s difficult to find out which one in your area can offer the best deal.
 Builder Guide does the hard work for you by contacting up to three reputable groups who can then compete for your business.

 Glazing, windows and doors business covers a whole range of products and services, therefore it doesn’t matter how big or small the issue is, we’ll find the right service for you.
 These products include: